 ROSEN, A LEADING LAW FIRM, Encourages Spectrum Pharmaceuticals, Inc. Investors With Losses to Secure Counsel Before Important Deadline in First Filed Securities Class Action Initiated by the Firm– SPPI

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI) between December 6, 2021 and September 22, 2022, both dates inclusive (the “Class Period”), of the important February 2, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Spectrum Pharmaceuticals, Inc. SPPI between December 6, 2021 and September 22, 2022, both dates inclusive (the "Class Period"), of the important February 2, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Spectrum securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.